Beni1707/Beni1707/README.md

 Applied Computer Science student at Université de Moncton 🇨🇦

 💡 I turn random ideas into C++ apps.
-🔧 Currently diving into Qt, QML, and MySQL to build smooth UIs and manage databases.
+🔧 Currently diving into Qt, QML, to build smooth UIs and manage databases with CSV files.

 🖥️ I started out strong in the terminal.
 Now I’m leveling up with dynamic and modern interfaces.
 The goal here? **Grow together.**